datastax-demos/powertrain-workshop/docsrc/content/index.md

 weight: 0
 ---

 This asset is designed as an art of the possible demonstration to show real time data streaming into DSE analytics for both cql and graph.
 The UI is a video game that generates the data.
+Finally, we are able to visualize the resulting geo data in a 3d map.

 ### Motivation